X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 ![](./images/Getting_Started_image_4.png)

-You can either create a new Phoneme DataTable in Unreal or import an existing one from a csv or json file.
+You can either create a new Phoneme DataTable in Unreal or import an existing one from a csv or json file.<br/>
-Predefined tables are available under Plugins > Geppetto Content > Phonemes, and you’re free to duplicate or customize them.
+Predefined tables are available under *(Engine) > Plugins > Geppetto Content > Phonemes*, and you’re free to duplicate or customize them.<br/>
 For more information, please see [4.2 Geppetto Phoneme Data Table](./API.md#42-geppetto-phoneme-data-table).

 > [!NOTE]